muna-kaurimuje/muna-kaurimuje/README.md

 ### Vemuna Kaurimuje - Connect With Me 👋

 - 👯 I’m looking to collaborate with other aspiring developers.
-- 🥅 2021 Goals: Learn and continue to develop my skills in Machine Learning & Data Analytics.
+- 🥅 2022 Goals: Learn and continue to develop my skills in Software Development, Machine Learning & Data Analytics.
 - ⚡ Contact Me: munakaurimuje@gmail.com

 <br />